 When the outdoor temperatures skyrocket, you expect your air conditioner to keep your home cool.
 To do this, you need to ensure your air conditioner is prepared for these summer months.
 Here are a few tips to help you get your air conditioner ready.

-Posted on 5/20/2019 4:00 AM By SuperUser Account
+Posted on 5/20/2019 4:00 AM By Steve's Plumbing

 When the summer heat arrives, there's nothing worse than flipping on your air conditioning and finding out it doesn't work.
 Thankfully, there are a few things you can do to avoid such a scenario and make sure your air conditioning works.
 Here's a look at why your air conditioning needs to work this summer.

-Posted on 5/13/2019 4:00 AM By SuperUser Account
+Posted on 5/13/2019 4:00 AM By Steve's Plumbing

 A sink disposal is great if you generate a lot of kitchen scraps.
-You never have to worry about the garbage can starting to smell as it awaits trash day, and you don't have to worry about clogging up your drain, either.
+You never have to worry about the garbage can starting to smell as it awaits trash day, and you don't have to worry about clogging your drain, either.
 This makes getting a disposal a simple decision.
 The only question is how to go about getting it installed.